SacRT Celebrates 50 Years

 Our Golden Anniversary

-April 1, 2023 marks SacRT’s 50th anniversary of operation, and we’re celebrating this important milestone by looking back at our history and celebrating what is still to come.
+April 1, 2023 marked SacRT’s 50th anniversary of operation, and we’re celebrating this important milestone by looking back at our history and celebrating what is still to come.

 SacRT has played an integral role in generations of Sacramentans and has been woven into the fabric of daily life across the Sacramento region.